 Suggested Rules: D&D 5e or Deadlands (Savage Worlds)

 Pitch I Made: We combine the western and horror genres with cowboys facing off against lawmen, corrupt industrialists, mad scientists and even monsters.
 Regardless of what rules we use, drawing playing cards would take the place of some dice rolls.
 Your gang would be made up of gunfighters, faithful, shamans, inventors and hucksters (magic-users).
 Our campaign would focus on your group wandering from town to town and seeing what trouble they can find in the Wild West.

 Inspiration: Deadlands, Cowboys vs. Aliens, Wild Wild West, The Dark Tower, The Magnificent Seven, The Lone Ranger, Firefly

-You could just run Deadlands, which is a set in a alternative version of the United States of 1876 and on.
-Deadlands mixes the alternate history, Western, horror and even some steampunk.
+You could just run Deadlands, which is a set in an alternative version of the United States of 1876 and on.
+Deadlands mixes the alternate history, Western, horror, and even some steampunk.
 Tribality’s Michael Long has done some work on the Wild West for D&D 5e with his Gunfighter and Shaman classes.

 You want to set your western in space?
 Look to Firefly’s reavers for inspiration.

 If you want more of a pure, non-mystical Wild West, check out TSR’s Boot Hill.